magomimmo/modern-cljs/doc/tutorial-15.md

             ))
 ```

-> NOTE 1: At the moment we don't take into account any issue regarding
+> NOTE 1: At the moment we don't deal with any issues regarding
-> internationalization and we're screwing the text messages in the
+> internationalization and we're hard-coding the text messages in the
 > source code.
-In a next tutorial we'll eventually take care of this big
+In a future tutorial we'll eventually take care of this
-> issue.
+> big issue.

 As you can see, we defined the `validate-shopping-form` function by
 using the `validate` function from the `valip.core` namespace and a
 bunch of predicates that [Chas Emerick][8] was so kind to have defined
 for us in the `valip.predicates` namespace.

-Both namespaces are portable on CLJS, which means that we could use
+Both namespaces are portable to CLJS.
+This means that we could use
-the `validate-shopping-form` function on the client-side too by just
+the `validate-shopping-form` function on the client-side too, by just
 adding the `modern-cljs.shopping.validators` namespace in the
 `:crossovers` section of the `project.clj` file as follows.